boringdroid/boringdroid/README.md

 ## Android-x86 porting

-The [Android-x86](https://www.android-x86.org/) has accepting ported patches for [Android-x86](https://www.android-x86.org/) to their code repositories.
+The [Android-x86](https://www.android-x86.org/) has accepted ported patches for [Android-x86](https://www.android-x86.org/) to their code repositories.

 ## Bliss Family Projects